 Other lot highlights from IMPORTANT WATCHES include a circa 1965 Rolex Oyster Perpetual GMT-Master “Pepsi” Watch Ref.
 1675 (Lot 2101), which achieved $21,250 against a high estimate of $15,000, and a Rolex Cosmograph Daytona Ref.
 16518 (Lot 2099), which surpassed its high estimate of $12,000 and sold for $18,750.

 As a whole, Fortuna’s IMPORTANT WATCHES far exceeded its pre-sale projections—achieving a total sale revenue of approximately $558,000 and over 88% sell-through rate by value.
-John Saxon, Co-CEO, and Seth Holehouse, Co-CEO and Head of Jewelry both expressed great satisfaction with the sale numbers for the inaugural watch sale and predict only continued growth as Fortuna expands its watch department.
+John Saxon, CEO, and Seth Holehouse, President, both expressed great satisfaction with the sale numbers for the inaugural watch sale and predict only continued growth as Fortuna expands its watch department.
 For full post-sale results, click here.

 June FINE JEWELS Post-Sale Highlights

 The FINE JEWELS sale followed IMPORTANT WATCHES later in the afternoon, and the energy of the auction room persisted, with many lots rising past high estimates—most notably an Art Deco Cartier Diamond and Pearl Bracelet (Lot 242).
 Designed in perfect geometric symmetry that is characteristic of Art Deco jewelry, the Cartier bracelet featured six perfectly matched natural saltwater pearl strands, accented by rock crystal and diamond clasps.
 This exceptional piece achieved $140,625, more than doubling its high estimate of $70,000.